tkem/mopidy-mobile/README.rst

   pip install Mopidy-Mobile

 The Android app is available from the `Google Play`_ store.
+You may also join the `Beta testing program`_ to preview unreleased versions.

 Note that the Web client is designed to be added to your home screen, so it is launched in full-screen "app mode".
 In fact, the only major